Your role in caregiving

 -

-Yes, once you have completed two hours of orientation and three hours of safety training approved by the Department of Social and Health Services, you may begin working.
+Yes.
+You can begin working after you complete 2 hours of Orientation and 3 hours of Safety training approved by the Department of Social and Health Services.

-- You must complete 75 hours of approved training within 120 days of your date of hire or you must stop working.
+- Finish all 75 hours of approved training within 120 days of your hire date

 - Do I need a background check to become a home care aide?